Welcome to the Graduate Program in Biomedical Sciences at the UF College of Medicine.

 Please submit your rotation information here:

-During the first year, all BMS doctoral students are required to undertake three 7-week rotations in three different BMS laboratories.
+During the first year, all BMS doctoral students are required to undertake three ~7 week rotations in three different BMS laboratories.
 The rotations consist of small research projects in a given laboratory.
 The purpose of the rotations is to enable the student to become well acquainted with individual faculty members and other graduate students, to learn about their research, to acquire some research techniques and skills, and to establish a basis for selecting a major professor.
 At the end of each rotation, it is that the student will do a written summation and will orally present a 10-15 summation of their rotation.
 Students who do not participate in the research rotation presentations will receive an unsatisfactory grade.
 These presentations are done as part of a journal club in the Advanced Program which coincides with their rotation project.
 Additionally, it is expected for the student to regularly attend the weekly journal club that coincides with their rotation project.
+Students can only rotate in the same lab if they have decided to fast-track and have completed the mentor contract.

 Rotation Writing Requirement